-One channel 5A 3-24V laser diode driver with a built-in digital temperature controller.
-Analog input allows to modulate the current which is proportional to the 0-5V voltage given on the input.
-Temp controller circuits is powering whole logic part of the driver allowing to use independent power supply to meet proper compliance voltage of the laser diode.
-10A version of the driver is available.
+The single channel 5 A, 3-24 V laser diode driver with a built-in digital temperature controller.
+Analog input allows modulating the current which is proportional to the 0-5 V voltage given on the input.
+Temp controller circuits are powering whole logic part of the driver allowing to use an independent power supply to meet proper compliance voltage of the laser diode.
+10 A version is available.

 Manufacturer: Opt Lasers

 The new version (fourth) of the laser controller has been released.